temporalio/documentation/docs/java/workflows.md

 }
 ```

-Note that name parameter of Workflow method annotations can be used to specify name of Workflow, signal and query types.
+The `@WorkflowMethod` annotation has a `name` parameter, for example: `@WorkflowMethod(name = "MyWorkflowType")`.
-If name is not specified the short name of the Workflow interface separated by underscore with the method name is used.
+It can be used to denote the Workflow type.
+If not set, the Workflow type defaults to the short name of the Workflow interface,
-In the above code the @WorkflowMethod.name is not specified, thus the Workflow type defaults to `"FileProcessingWorkflow_processFile"`.

-We recommended that you use a single value type argument for all types of Workflow methods.
-This way, adding new arguments as fields to the value type is a backwards-compatible change.
+in the example above being `FileProcessingWorkflow`.
+Methods annotated with `@WorkflowMethod` can have any number of parameters.
+For backwards compatibility however,
+we recommend passing in a single Object type parameter.
+This way adding new properties to this input object allows you
+to stay backwards compatible with the method signature and you won't have to update all Workflows that implement this interface.

+The `@QueryMethod` annotation also has a `name` parameter, for example: `@QueryMethod(name = "history")`.
+It can be
+used to denote the query name.
+If not set, the query name defaults to the name of the method, in the example above
+being `getStatus`.

+The `@SignalMethod` too has a `name` parameter, for example: `@SignalMethod(name = "mysignal")`.
+It can be used to denote the
+signal type.
+If not set, the signal type defaults to the name of the method, in the example above being `retryNow` and `abandon`.

 ### Workflow Interface Inheritance

 Workflow interfaces can form inheritance hierarchies.
 It may be useful for creating components reusable across multiple
-Workflow types.
+Workflow interfaces.
 For example imaging a UI or CLI button that allows to call `retryNow` signal on any Workflow.
 To implement
 this feature you can redesign the above interface to:

 ```java